exercism/v3/languages/rust/reference/merge-strategy.md

 1. The maintainer shall review the feedback and either:
    1. approve
    1. request additional changes.
 At this point, the process returns to step 3.
-1. Upon approval, the contributor shall merge their pull request.
+1. Upon approval, a maintainer shall merge their pull request.
+   1. Maintainers shall merge their own pull requests.
+Since contributors are not necessarily maintainers, a maintainer must preform this step.